Red Light Therapy and Hair Growth

 For the best results, follow the following easy-to-do basics:

-⦁ Make sure to position yourself between 6 inches to 2 feet from the red light therapy device.
+⦁ When using panels – Make sure to position yourself between 10cm to 50cm

 ⦁ Expose your treatment area to approximately 10-20-minute treatment times per coverage area for best results.

 ⦁ Use the device daily for optimal results.
 You can have your therapy session at any time of the day.

 Try red and NIR light therapy and experience how it can produce significant health benefits described by the many scientific and clinical studies in this blog.
 However, bear in mind that you ought to combine your sessions with a healthy lifestyle.
 Commit to it and voila, you will be surprised by the most amazing results.